kyma-project/website/content/blog-posts/2020-07-02-release-notes-1.14/index.md

 ### Windows installation with Chocolatey

 CLI can now be installed on Windows easily using [Chocolatey](https://chocolatey.org/).
 All you need to do is run `choco install kyma-cli`.

+### Helm setup removed

+[Kyma Operator](#installation) is now based on Helm 3.
+This means that Helm no longer uses specific certificates to communicate with the cluster.
+As a result, this configuration step was removed from the CLI `install` command.

+### Improved usability of the install command

+We redesigned the `install` command to make the Kyma installation process run smoothly, even if you encounter any interruptions on the way.
+When you call the `install` command, the system first detects if there is any installation process running.
+If there is one, it does not override it but resumes watching the installation progress instead and prints out its status.

+### install command supports the component list

+The `install` command has the new `--components` flag which you can use to define the list of components you want to install.
+You must provide a path to the YAML file that either contains the full [Installation custom resource](https://kyma-project.io/docs/#custom-resource-installation) configuration or just the components list.

+### install command supports Git revisions

+You can now specify the Kyma installation source by passing a Git revision number.
+To do so, call `kyma install --source={COMMIT_NUMBER}`, such as `kyma install --source=34edf09a`.

+### CLI usage in Kyma documentation

+We unified Kyma documentation and made sure all installation instructions include only CLI commands for cluster provisioning, Kyma installation, and testing.

 ## Compass